govtmirror/cybergis-scripts/README.md

 cp cybergis-scripts.git/profile/cybergis-scripts.sh /etc/profile.d/
 ```

+After installing, you can log out and log back in or add the scripts to the path immediately with: `source /etc/profile.d/cybergis-scripts.sh`.

 If you are doing an ITTC install, you need to install python bindings.
 Execute the following instead:

 ```